FrederickHuangLin/ANCOMBC/README.md

 *Author & Maintainer: Huang Lin: <huanglinfrederick@gmail.com>*

+**Cautionary Notice: Please exercise discretion while using ANCOM-BC2, as it is founded on a paper that is yet to be published.
+The manuscript underpinning ANCOM-BC2 is presently under peer review, and as such, the existing software version may exhibit instability.
+The expected timeline for ANCOM-BC2's publication is set for later this year.**

 ANCOMBC is a package containing differential abundance (DA) and correlation analyses for microbiome data.
 Specifically, the package includes Analysis of Compositions of Microbiomes with Bias Correction 2 (ANCOM-BC2, submitted),